Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Holographic dual of the standard cosmology

-Now, we take into account the braneworld model on the $p$-brane gas geometry.
-If the $p$-branes have the critical tension, the brane moves in the radial direction due to the $p$-brane gas.
-Comparing the junction equation with the standard cosmology for $d=4$, we see that the $p$-brane gas geometry leads to the following equation of state parameter \be w = \fr{1 - p}{3} . \ee This relation is equivalent to the identification assumed in \eq{Result:relationw}.
-Recalling that the bulk $p$-brane behaves as a $(p-1)$-dimensional extended object in the braneworld, a $2$-brane gas gives rise to $w=-1/3$ which corresponds to that of the cosmic string in the standard cosmology.
-For $p=3$, a $3$-brane gas reduces to a domain walls in the braneworld with $w=-2/3$.
-The resulting scale factor in the braneworld reduces to \be \la{Result:pscale} a(\ta) \sim \ta^{2/(4-p)} = \ta^{\fr{2}{3(w+1)}} . \ee Intriguingly, this braneworld model results in the same scale factor obtained in the previous standard cosmology.
-The braneworld for $p>2$ has an accelerating expansion, while it leads to a decelerating expansion for $p<2$.
+Assuming that the $p$-branes have the critical tension and comparing the junction equation derived in the $p$-brane gas geometry \be \ls \fr{\dot{r} }{r} \rs^2 = - \fr{k}{r^2} + \fr{\r_p}{ R^2 r^{d-p}} , \ee with the Friedmann equation \eq{equation:ScaleFactor} for $d=4$, we see that the $p$-brane gas geometry leads to the following equation of state parameter \be w = \fr{1 - p}{3} . \ee This is equivalent to the identification assumed in \eq{Result:relationw}.
+As a consequence, the $p$-brane gas corresponds to $(p-1)$-dimensional objects in the braneworld.
+For example, the bulk $0$- and $1$-branes are dual of the radiation ($w=1/3$) and dust ($w=0$) in the braneworld.
+On the other hand, a $2$-brane gas gives rise to $w=-1/3$ which is the value of the cosmic string in the standard cosmology.
+For $p=3$, a $3$-brane gas reduces to a domain walls with $w=-2/3$.
+The resulting scale factor in the braneworld reduces to \be \la{Result:pscale} a(\ta) = \ta^{2/(4-p)} = \ta^{\fr{2}{3(w+1)}} , \ee which is consistent with the scale factor of the previous standard cosmology.
+The braneworld shows accelerating expansion for $p>2$ and decelerating expansion for $p<2$.